-The thyroid gland contains two types of cells: follicular cells, which are responsible for the production of thyroid hormone, and C cells, which make calcitonin, a hormone that participates in calcium metabolism.
+The thyroid gland contains two types of cells: follicular cells and C cells.
+Follicular cells are responsible for the production of thyroid hormone.
+C cells make calcitonin, a hormone that participates in calcium metabolism.
 There are four main types of thyroid cancer:

 Papillary thyroid cancer.
 Papillary thyroid cancer develops from the follicular cells and grows slowly.
 It is the most common type of thyroid cancer.
 It is usually found in one lobe; only 10% to 20% of papillary thyroid cancers appear in both lobes.
 Papillary thyroid cancer is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.

 Follicular thyroid cancer.
 Follicular thyroid cancer also develops from the follicular cells and usually grows slowly.
 Follicular thyroid cancer is also a differentiated thyroid cancer, but it is less common than papillary thyroid cancer.

 These two types of cancer are very often curable, especially when found early and in people younger than 45.
 Together, papillary and follicular thyroid cancers make up about 90% of thyroid cancers.